Skip to main content

 cipher AES-256-CBC

-The Configuration: Web Server page provides you with general information about the SSL web server certificates and keys, and the ability to upload CA bundle files, certificates, and keys.
+The Configuration: Web Server page provides general information about the SSL web server certificates and keys, and the ability to upload CA bundle files, certificates, and keys.

 active-certificate.png

 This first section details the information about the SSL web certificate.
-When you first install Access Server, you encounter warnings about your browser not trusting the Admin Web UI's security certificate.
+When installing Access Server, you encounter warnings about your browser not trusting the Admin Web UI's security certificate.
 This is because Access Server uses a self-signed certificate to start.
 You can replace that with a verified and trusted SSL certificate.

 In order to set this up, ensure you have a Fully Qualified Domain Name (FQDN) to replace the IP address for connecting to the Admin Web UI.